Engine coolant temperature sensor: how it works, symptoms, problems, testing

 Diagnosing intermittent temperature sensor problems: If there is an intermittent problem in the ECT or CHT sensor circuit, mechanics use a scan tool to diagnose it.

-Intermittent open in the ECT circuit Intermittent fault in the ECT circuit.
+Intermittent fault in the ECT circuit.

 With the scan tool connected, a mechanic monitors the sensor voltage while tapping lightly on the sensor and wiggling the harness and connector.
 A change in voltage indicates the problem area.
 Another way is to monitor the ECT temperature.